adamkelker/osticket-prereqs/README.md

 </p>
 <p>

-  We will want to enable three extensions from here.
+  We will enable three extensions from here.

   1.) php_imap.dll